nextui-org/nextui-cli/README.md

 #### Init Options

-- `-t --template [string]` The template to use for the new project e.g. app, pages
+- `-t --template [string]` The template to use for the new project e.g. app, pages, vite
 - `-p --package [string]` The package manager to use for the new project (default: `npm`)

 ##### Example